CLadder: Assessing Causal Reasoning in Language Models: Supplementary for Dataset Generation

 \item For the Average Treatment Effect, we include questions on all graphs except ``Collision''. \item For the (deterministic) Counterfactuals, we include questions on all graphs except ``Collision''. \item For the Average Treatment Effect on the Treated (ATT), we include questions on all graphs except ``Collision'' and ``IV''.

 \end{enumerate}

-The aggregate benchmark, containing 10,560 questions split between all stories, graphs, query types, and commonsensicalness, is balanced such that there are roughly the same number of questions for each distinct story-graph-query combination (ranging from 50-100 per combination).
-Furthermore, we balance the distribution of correct answers so that there are roughly the same number of ``yes''s and ``no''s.
+The ``balanced'' benchmark (main benchmark in v1.5), containing 10,112 questions split between all stories, graphs, query types, and commonsensicalness, is balanced such that there are roughly the same number of questions for each distinct story-graph-query combination (ranging from 50-100 per combination) across the different variants: commonsense, anticommonsense, and nonsense.
+Furthermore, we balance the distribution of correct answers so that there are the same number of ``yes''s and ``no''s.

+The ``aggregate'' variant (main benchmark in v1.0) contains 10,560 questions and is primarily balanced across all stories.
+However since the number of stories for each variant (commonsense, anticommonsense, and nonsense) varies significantly, the results in an unbalanced benchmark in terms of sensicalness.